Happy Adolescence:

 Self-Esteem Is Important

 Self-esteem is important because it touches every facet of your teenager’s life.
 It affects their emotional health, behavior, and interactions with other people.
-Their success and happiness are founded on it.
-Body image is only one aspect of it, but how they see their physical attributes can affect their overall self-esteem.
+Their success and happiness can be founded on it.
+Body image is only one aspect of it, but how they see their physical attributes can affect their overall self-worth.

-Teens with a healthy self-image have the confidence and courage to explore, experience, and taste life to the fullest.
-They are inclined to be optimistic, believing that doing their best is good enough and that failures are just part of living and learning.
-Thus, healthy self-esteem can increase your child’s chance of a happy life beyond adolescence.
+Teens with a healthy self-image can have the confidence and courage to explore, experience, and taste life to the fullest.
+They are inclined to be more optimistic, believing that they are good enough and that failures are a part of learning.

 Adolescents are vulnerable to developing poor self-image because of the dramatic emotional and physical changes assaulting their brains and bodies.
 Changes happen throughout life, but “there are huge leaps in development during adolescence,” said expert Sara Johnson of the Johns Hopkins Bloomberg School of Public Health.

-There is an additional fact that you need to know about self-esteem: it can be developed.
-A person’s self-esteem changes throughout life, so it isn’t too late to help your teen.
-Knowing that a nurturing environment and therapy can help develop healthy self-esteem is a comfort.
+The Good News: Healthy self-esteem can be developed.
+A person’s self-esteem changes throughout life, so it isn’t too late to help your teen improve the way they view themselves.
+Therapy can help you to develop healthy self-esteem and positive self-worth.

 Related Articles: